audioscavenger/BiasBuster/README.md

   - [x] generate html week pages and also missing wordCloud pictures
   - [ ] generate gender bias analysis
   - [ ] generate html week pages that are useful
-  - [ ] generate html week pages that are interactive
+  - [x] generate html week pages that are interactive
-  - [ ] what else?
+  - [ ] see roadmap ...

 ### Usage